 If someone wants you to try a special dessert recipe they’ve prepared, just try a few bites and you’ll get to indulge without overloading on sugar.

-Another simple dessert option is to bring berries (blackberries, raspberries or strawberries) and coconut cream such as “So Delicious Cocowhip” – this is a delicious dessert option that is very low in sugar!
+Another simple dessert option is to bring berries (blackberries, raspberries or strawberries) and coconut cream such as “So Delicious Cocowhip”.
+This is a delicious dessert option that’s very low in sugar.